maferjramirez/liferay-portal/modules/test/poshi/poshi-properties.markdown

 ### report.type

 Sets type of report to generate.
-The only supported type currently is `usage`
+The only supported type currently is `usage`.

 ### save.screenshot